 Individuals who are applying for a UK visa, and those who already hold one, are naturally concerned about various issues arising from the coronavirus (COVID-19) pandemic.
 Here, we consider the guidance issued by the government to date on visa applications, appointments and other aspects of the UK’s immigration and nationality system.

-Guidance from the Home Office to date
+Latest guidance and information from the Home Office

 We have also had discussions with senior Home Office officials and some of the information provided is included in our guidance below.